-The distinction between green onions and scallions is challenging.
-Scallions, harvested at an earlier stage of their development, and are younger than green onions.
+The distinction between spring onions and scallions is challenging.
+Scallions are harvested at an earlier stage of their development, and are therefore younger than spring onions.
 You can easily distinguish between by the width of the white bulb at the base of the plant.

 Probably, green onions and scallions are the same things!
 From the usual bulb-forming onions, we have firm stem ends harvested very young or can come from other varieties that never form bulbs.